Boston Common

-The Boston Common (also known as the Common) is a public park in downtown Boston, Massachusetts.
+The Boston Common is a public park in downtown Boston, Massachusetts.
 It is the oldest city park in the United States.
-Boston Common consists of 50 acre of land bounded by Tremont Street (139 Tremont St.), Park Street, Beacon Street, Charles Street, and Boylston Street.
+Boston Common consists of 50 acre of land bounded by five major Boston streets: Tremont Street, Park Street, Beacon Street, Charles Street, and Boylston Street.

 The Common is part of the Emerald Necklace of parks and parkways that extend from the Common south to Franklin Park in Jamaica Plain, Roxbury, and Dorchester.
 The visitors' center for the city of Boston is located on the Tremont Street side of the park.

-The Central Burying Ground is on the Boylston Street side of Boston Common and contains the graves of the artist Gilbert Stuart and the composer William Billings.
-Also buried there are Samuel Sprague and his son, Charles Sprague, one of America's earliest poets.
+The Central Burying Ground is on the Boylston Street side of Boston Common and contains the graves of artist Gilbert Stuart and composer William Billings.
+Also buried there are Samuel Sprague and his son Charles Sprague, one of America's earliest poets.
 Samuel Sprague was a participant in the Boston Tea Party and fought in the Revolutionary War.
 The Common was designated as a Boston Landmark by the Boston Landmarks Commission in 1977.

 The Common is sometimes erroneously referred to as the "Boston Commons".
-This stems from its use as a town commons starting in 1634; the modern park's name forgoes the "S."

 History

-Blaxton's habitation
+17th century

-The first European owner of the land that became the Common was William Blaxton.
-Blaxton had arrived in Massachusetts as chaplain to the Robert Gorges expedition that landed in Weymouth in 1623.
+William Blaxton was the first European owner of the land.
+He arrived in the Massachusetts Bay Colony as chaplain to the Robert Gorges expedition that landed in Weymouth in 1623.
 Every other member of this colonization attempt returned to England before the winter of 1625.
-By this time Blaxton had migrated five miles north to the Shawmut Peninsula, then a 1 mi2 rocky bulge at the end of a swampy isthmus, surrounded on all sides by mudflats.
-Blaxton lived entirely alone for five years on the peninsula that would become Boston.
+Blaxton migrated five miles north to the Shawmut Peninsula, then a rocky bulge at the end of a swampy isthmus surrounded on all sides by mudflats.
+Blaxton lived entirely alone for five years on the peninsula that became Boston.

-Puritans

 In 1630, Blaxton wrote a decisive letter to the Puritan group led by Isaac Johnson, whose colony of Charlestown was then failing from lack of fresh water.
-Blaxton advertised the excellent natural springs of the peninsula and invited Johnson's group to settle with him on it, which they did on 7 September 1630.
-Johnson died less than three weeks later and Blaxton negotiated a grant of 50 acres around his home on the western edge of the peninsula from the new governor of the colony, John Winthrop.
-This amounted to around 10% of the available land on the Shawmut Peninsula and stretched from what is now Beacon Hill to Boylston Street.
-One of Johnson's last official acts as the leader of the Charleston community, before dying on 30 September 1630, was to name the new settlement across the river "Boston," after his seaside hometown in Lincolnshire, England, from which he, his wife (namesake of the Arbella) and John Cotton (grandfather of Cotton Mather) had emigrated to New England.
+Blaxton advertised the excellent natural springs of the peninsula and invited Johnson's group to settle with him on it, which they did on September 7, 1630.
+Johnson died less than three weeks later and Blaxton negotiated a grant of 50 acres around his home on the western edge of the peninsula from Governor John Winthrop.
+This amounted to approximately 10 percent of the available land on the Shawmut Peninsula and stretched from Beacon Hill to Boylston Street.

+One of Johnson's last official acts as the leader of the Charleston community was to name the new settlement across the river Boston after his original home in Lincolnshire, England.
+He had immigrated to Massachusetts Bay Colony with his wife Arbella and John Cotton, grandfather of Cotton Mather, during the Puritan Migration.